 Panorama can download only one update at a time for

-updates of the same type so if you schedule multiple updates of
+updates of the same type.
+If you schedule multiple updates of the

-the same type to download during the same time interval, only the
+same type to download during the same time Recurrence, only the

-connect directly to the Palo Alto Networks® Update Server, you can
+to the Palo Alto Networks® Update Server, you can also use Panorama

 ) to push content update schedules to